niutyut/LdaGibbs/README.md

 ## Todo

 * The collapsed gibbs sampler runs very slowly.
+More on this later.
 * It also may have some errors because the word distributions weren't super intuitive.
 * Maybe we should work with logs as in the Met-Hastings code.
 * Write some functions that plot the output with ggplot2.